ppcasm/HyperScan-SPG29x-SDK/README.md

 Done.

+Oh, also install python3 because some of the examples use python scripting, as well as the recovery tools.

 ## Compiling the examples

 All of the examples *SHOULD* be documented in the code.
 The best way to test out the examples is to get this repo, install the IDE, and then go to File->Open Workspace and then navigate to the examples folder and open the desired example folder and select the .spw/.spg file of that example and everything should load.